THIRTY SIX YEARS OF SERVING OUR COMMUNITY

 Trees that have been planted include King Koa, Royal Sandalwood, ‘Ohi’a Lehua, Lei Kou, and Monarch Milo.

-Having a tree planted can commemorate someone, be a gift, or simply help expand the forest area: https://legacyforest.org/plant-a-tree
+Having a tree planted can commemorate someone, be a gift, or simply help expand the forest area.
+LVHCC has been partnered with HLRI for years and we encourage your support to reforest the ‘Aina.
+Click the link to start: https://legacyforest.org/plant-a-tree

 Podcasts